UCAR-SEA/SEA-ISS-Template/README.md

 ># SEA ISS 2024 Notebook Submission Template 📓
 [![DOI](https://zenodo.org/badge/739166874.svg)](https://zenodo.org/doi/10.5281/zenodo.10499040)

+This repository contains a template for submitting your paper to the [2024 Software Engineering Assembly Conference](https://sea.ucar.edu/event/sea-2024).

+Please see the [how to use this template](#submission-guidelines.md) page for instructions on how to use this template.

 ## How to Use This Template 🛠️
 **Estimated submission time: 30 minutes**